 Recipe FAQs

-There’s nothing out there exactly like ricotta.
+There’s nothing out there exactly like fresh ricotta.
 We recommend using half sour cream and half cream cheese instead if you can’t get your hands on ricotta.

 The trick is not to cook the pasta for too long once the ricotta lemon sauce is added, as it will thicken quickly.
 But if it happens (or if you’re reheating the pasta later) add a splash of water and cook for 30 seconds on medium-high heat.